ambling/ObjectCategory/README.md

 ObjectCategory
 ==============

-Object Categorization using 'bag of words' model with OpenCV in Caltech 101 datasets
+Object Categorization using 'bag of words' model with OpenCV on Caltech 101 datasets